sineld/vagrant-chef/README.md

 ### Stop the Application

 You have the choice of either...
-Supending the application (takes a small bit more disk space). **Recommended**
+Suspending the application (takes a small bit more disk space). **Recommended**

     $ vagrant suspend

+To Resume suspended application:

+    $ vagrant resume

 or.. you can halt the box (saves like 200meg?) but requires you to start it all up again.
 (You don't have to rebuild the VM)